 Finally, the movie’s underlying theme is the swapping from universe to universe.
 In the end, it gives the perception that, through science, humans can defeat death.

 All in all, therefore, despite some heroic moments where the protagonist is defending innocent people, MOVIEGUIDE® cannot recommend SOURCE CODE.

+SOURCE CODE is a diverting science fiction thriller.
+An Army pilot in Iraq wakes up in a train nearing Chicago.
+While trying to figure out how he got there, the train explodes, killing everyone onboard.
+Regaining consciousness, the officer discovers he’s part of a military project to repeatedly place him at the same location to find the bomb that will destroy the train.
+Upping the stakes is some military intelligence indicating the terrorists plan to use a dirty bomb for an even greater attack on Chicago.
+How can he stop the terrorists?
 SOURCE CODE is fairly well made and moderately gripping.
 However, the science is questionable, and the action suffers from strong political correctness.
 For instance, the terrorist leader turns out to be an All-American white Southerner type with a nutty motivation instead of the usual terrorist stereotype.
 SOURCE CODE has a light humanist worldview, but it clearly defines good from evil and has very little lewd content.
 It has multiple scenes of intense action violence, however.
 Overall, SOURCE CODE emphasizes humanist science as the solution.
 That and the politically correct elements make SOURCE CODE unacceptable for media-wise viewers.